Sergei Bodrov

-Sergei Vladimirovich Bodrov (Серге́й Влади́мирович Бодро́в; born June 28, 1948) is a Russian film director, screenwriter, and producer.
-In 2003 he was the President of the Jury at the 25th Moscow International Film Festival.
+Sergei Vladimirovich Bodrov (Серге́й Влади́мирович Бодро́в; born 28 June 1948) is a Russian film director, screenwriter, and producer.
+In 2003 he was the president of the jury at the 25th Moscow International Film Festival.

-Life and career
+Life

 Bodrov was born in Khabarovsk, Russian SFSR, Soviet Union (now Russia).
 In the post-Soviet period he emigrated to the United States.
-His son, actor Sergei Bodrov, Jr. was killed in an avalanche in the mountains of the North Caucasus on September 20, 2002, while shooting a film titled The Messenger.
+His son, actor Sergei Bodrov, Jr. was killed in an avalanche in the mountains of the North Caucasus on 20 September 2002, while shooting a film titled The Messenger.

-Bodrov's paternal grandmother was an ethnic Buryat, which influenced his decision to make the movie Mongol.
+Bodrov was raised by his grandparents.
+His paternal grandmother was an ethnic Buryat, which influenced his decision to make the movie Mongol.
+His mother was Tatar, while his paternal grandfather was an ethnic Russian.

 Bodrov currently has an apartment in Los Angeles and a ranch in Arizona.
 He is married to American film consultant Carolyn Cavallaro.

+Career

+Bodrov was ones of the first group of directors under Glasnost to have more freedom to discuss topics in film that were previous made off limits by the government, and some banned films were finally able to be shown.

+Bodrov originally went to school to be a space ship engineer, studying shuttle design, but in his third year he got kicked out of class due to his gambling addiction.
+He said the problem got so bad he robbed his grandmother, which he regretted so much that he stopped gambling after that.